MagicBowen/optest/examples/README.md

 This folder contains runnable examples using the new plan format.

-- `vector_add_v2/` – minimal vector add using the new plan and built-in generator/assertion.
+- `vector_add/` – minimal vector add using the new plan and built-in generator/assertion.
-- `ascend_operator/` – Ascend-style add operator build driven by the new plan format.
+- `ascend_operator/` – CANN-style add operator build driven by the plan.
 - `custom_op_with_plugins/` – custom generator + assertion without plugins.

 Before running any example, install optest (editable or wheel):